gridsum/DataflowEx/README.md

 > **Tip:** Make sure the destination label is the same for different levels of properties.
 In this demo, Person class added two mappings for label "OrderTarget", same as the label used in Order class.

 One final point: DbBulkInserter is very careful about 'null's when generating deep property accessors like A.B.C.
-Since A.B could be null, DbBulkInserter generates something like 'A.B == null ?¡¡D : (A.B.C ??
+Since A.B could be null, DbBulkInserter generates something like 'A.B == null ?ã€€D : (A.B.C ??
 D)' rather than A.B.C ??
 D (D is the default value defined on C's DBColumnMapping) to avoid NullReferenceException.
 This affects the performance, of course, especially when your property tree is tall.
 So DataflowEx gives you an attribute, **[DBColumnPath]**, to allow you to turn off the null check in the IL of the generated property accessor.
 Simply tag it on A.B with option *DBColumnPathOptions.DoNotGenerateNullCheck* and the null check will be stripped out: only A.B.C ??
 D is generated.
 But remember you take the risk to guarantee A.B is not null (otherwise NullReferenceException will be thrown at runtime).

 In the last demo, if you are sure each of the Order objects has a non-null Customer propety, try tagging **DBColumnPath** like this to get better performance: